 The RU End Index subfield is 73 and the bandwidth of the HE NDP Announcement frame is 80+80 MHz or 160 MHz

 Other settings of the Partial BW subfield solicit partial bandwidth feedback.
+Punctured operation is indicated by the inclusion of a non-zero Disallowed Subchannel Bitmap subfield in the NDP Announcement frame and in such a case, the disallowed subchannels are applied to the tone information to be included in the feedback after selecting tones for feedback based on the RU Start Index and RU End Index subfield values and HE NDP Announcement frame bandwidth as described above.
 See Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame).

 An SU beamformer may solicit full bandwidth SU feedback from an SU beamformee in an HE non-TB sounding sequence.
 An SU beamformer shall not solicit partial bandwidth SU feedback in an HE non-TB sounding sequence.
 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an HE TB sounding sequence if the SU beamformee indicates support by setting the Triggered SU Beamforming Feedback subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits to 1.